davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.mmm/index.md

 ### Hwk: Multi-Threaded Matrix Multiplication

-Matrix-matrix multiplication (mmm) is a cumbersome, but widely used, application.
-It's used in graphics, scientific computing, engineering applications, Deep Learning and AI, and so on.
-It's no wonder it is found in many benchmarking suites for evaluating system performance and new chipsets.
-Fortunately, it's also highly parallelizable.
+Matrix-matrix multiplication (mmm) is a cumbersome, important process.
+It's commonly used in computer graphics, scientific computing, engineering applications, deep learning and AI, and so on.
+It's no wonder that mmm is found in many benchmarking suites for evaluating system performance and new architectures.

-In this assignment, you will be implementing and evaluating the performance for sequential and parallel implementations of mmm.
-You may assume that you'll only be multiplying square matrices.
+In this assignment, you will be implementing the parallel implementation of mmm.
 Given two matrices $$a[n,n]$$ and $$b[n,n]$$, their product $$c[n,n]$$ is defined:

 $$
 c[i,j] = \sum_{k=0}^{n-1}a[i,k]\cdot b[k,j]